Tuamotu Islands Tahiti And French Polynesia Travel Guide

 Your choices as a traveler hold an economic impact on the Tuamotu communities.
 Support local livelihoods and ethical practices.

-Staying at and supporting local pensions de famille directly benefits local communities and families.
+Staying at and supporting local pensions de famille directly benefits local communities and those with kids.
 This provides income and helps preserve traditional customs.

 Purchase black pearls from reputable local farms or certified retailers.
 These establishments ensure fair labor practices and sustainable cultivation methods.
 Ask about their certifications.